donmccaughey/C-evo-x/docs/_posts/2019-01-19-wix-installer.md

 [31]: https://en.wikipedia.org/wiki/Don't_repeat_yourself

-Within certain attributes, some values have special meaning.
+Within certain attributes, some values are variables that have special meaning.
 For example, the `Id` attribute of `<Directory>` can be set to `ProgramFilesFolder` or `INSTALLDIR`, which represent the `C:\Program Files\` directory and the installation directory selected by the user, respectively.
 Other attributes allow the installer to substitute values defined elsewhere, such as the `Key` attribute for the `<RegistryValue>` element, which can be something like `Key='Software\[Manufacturer]\[ProductName]'`.
 If the WiX documentation enumerates all these special cases, I haven't found that part yet.

 Finally, a WiX installer is built in two steps, analogous to compiling and linking.
 That's easy enough, no problem there.
 The WiX compiler is called